One of the primary reasons people decide to go on specific diets, like low carb, is because they want to lose weight.

 Phase 4: Maintenance

-Once you have reached your goal weight and are satisfied with the results, phase 4 involves eating as many healthy carbs as you want to, or as many as your body can tolerate without regaining any of the weight that you lost.
+Once you have reached your goal weight and are satisfied with the results, the final of the Atkins diet rules, phase 4, involves eating as many healthy carbs as you want to, or as many as your body can tolerate without regaining any of the weight that you lost.

 Types of foods you can eat